2026 free (or discounted) camps & activities for military children & teens

 https://nationalinfantrymuseum.org/nim-kids/

-NIM Kids Summer Camp - June / July - Each year the National Infantry Museum hosts NIM Kids Summer Camp!
-Kids ages 6-15 can choose from a variety of day camps throughout the summer that best fit their interest in U.S. military history.
-Each camp session is designed to promote teamwork and instill the distinct qualities of the Army Values.
-From learning about major conflicts in American history to discovering local terrain at Oxbow Meadows, every camper will develop a deeper understanding of the American way of life and what it takes to protect our freedoms.
+NIM Kids Summer Camp - Each year the National Infantry Museum hosts Camp NIM!
+Kids ages 7-12 can choose from a variety of day camps throughout the summer that best fit their age and interests.
+Each camp session is designed to promote Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage – the distinct Army Values.

 Operation Purple Camp (National Military Family Association)